SamuelSlavka/zk-wallet/README.md

 - metro
 - python3

-## Server setup
-Server uses rest api for providing up to date Contract address and abi.
-You can configure them in the app as constants and server will be unecessary.
-Constants and functionality are fully described in `./Server/README.md`

-#### Build docker and compile zokratess program

-    make init

-#### Run dockerized flask

-    make dev

 ## Smart contracts setup
 #### Compile and setup zokrates (warning creates toxic waste)
 Included zokrates setup is predefined for 32 header batches